YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 ![](Stability-of-School-Academic-Performance_files/figure-markdown_github/unnamed-chunk-12-1.png)

 Based on the picture, it seems that high-achieving schools are more consistent in their results than low-achieving ones.
 Another expected trend to note: high-achieving schools are more likely to fall into the high-SES category.
 The visual trend was also confirmed with a statistical test.
 We calculated the correlation between individual exam results and school SES.
-The results showed a weak but significant positive correlation (0.22), proving that high-SES schools show more stable results in Russian from year to year.
+The results showed a weak but significant positive correlation (0.22), proving that high-SES schools show more stable results in Russian language from year to year.

 ``` r
 library(tidyr)